dmitryserbin/azdev-release-orchestrator/Docs/OrchestratorV3.md

 - `Latest run`: find and target latest run
 - `Specific run`: find and target specific run

+Every run strategy targets all stages in order configured in the pipeline (`new`) or in the run (`latest` or `specific`).
+To target specific stages only, define required stages using `stages` parameter.
+The target stages will be triggered in sequential order, exactly as specified.

 ```yaml
 - task: releaseorchestrator@3
   displayName: Release Orchestrator